 - Solve common problems in managing the business office of a medical or medical related organization.

 According to recent reports from the U.S. Bureau of Labor Statistics, employment of medical assistants is expected to grow much faster than the average for all occupations through 2030 as the health care industry expands due to technological advances in medicine and a growing aging population.

 Employment growth will be driven by the increase in the number of group practices and other health care facilities that need a high proportion of support personnel, particularly the flexible medical assistant who can handle both administrative and clinical duties.

-Information about career placement and job success is available through either the Health Careers Office or the College Placement Office.
+Information about career placement and job success is available through either the Health Careers Office or HFC's Career Services Office.

 Applicants who consider a career in medical assisting should be aware that during the course of their education and subsequent employment they are likely to work in situations where exposure to infectious diseases is possible.
 This is an occupational risk for all health care workers.
 Persons should not become health care workers unless they recognize and accept this risk.
 Proper education and strict adherence to well established infection-control guidelines, however, can reduce the risk to a minimum.
 Thorough education in infection control procedures is an important part of the medical assistant program of study.

 Latex Early recognition of sensitization to natural rubber latex (NRL) is crucial to prevent the occurrence of life-threatening reactions in sensitized healthcare workers.
 The Medical Assistant Program Faculty strongly advises that students sensitized or allergic to latex consult a physician for guidance on the merits of continuing in a healthcare career.
 NRL sensitized students who choose to continue in their program must notify the program director upon admission.